-Each pathway has its own interprofessional education team made up of key people who are experienced in their field.
+Each study day has its own interprofessional education team made up of key people who are experienced in their field.
 Workbooks for each pathway have also been created containing learning objectives, educational resources and information for group feedback.

-Our Pathways have been built on the key adult learning principles; voluntary participation, establishment of effective learning climates, encouragement of collaboration, self evaluation, action and reflection.
+Our study days have been built on the key adult learning principles; voluntary participation, establishment of effective learning climates, encouragement of collaboration, self evaluation, action and reflection.

 Hospital staff from various areas involved in each pathway have provided guidance and support to the students and it is their cooperation, which contributes to the success of each pathway.